 South Korea’s MFG buys about 65,000 tonnes feed wheat in tender - trade

-HAMBURG, June 11 (Reuters) - South Korea's Major Feedmill Group (MFG) has purchased about 65,000 tonnes of animal feed wheat which can be sourced from optional origins in a tender which closed on Friday, European traders said in initial assessments.
+HAMBURG, June 15 (Reuters) - South Korea's Major Feedmill Group (MFG) has purchased about 65,000 tonnes of animal feed wheat which can be sourced from optional origins in a tender which closed on Tuesday seeking up to 140,000 tonnes, European traders said in initial assessments.

 (Reporting by Michael Hogan)